 “Wow.
 Joe Biden just took a more liberal position on Roe v.
 Wade than Elizabeth Warren at her highest,” he wrote.
 “He also wants to pack our great United States Supreme Court.
 This is what the Dems will do.”

-As previously reported, a page on Biden’s website, called “The Biden Agenda for Biden,” similarly explains that — if elected — among Biden’s objectives are to codify Roe v.
+As previously reported, a page on Biden’s website, called “The Biden Agenda for Women,” similarly explains that — if elected — among Biden’s objectives are to codify Roe v.
 Wade into law, to reinstate federal Title X and Medicaid funding for Planned Parenthood, and to repeal the Hyde Amendment, which prohibits federal funds from being used for abortion (with exceptions).

 “Biden will work to codify Roe v.
 Wade, and his Justice Department will do everything in its power to stop the rash of state laws that so blatantly violate Roe v.
 Wade,” it reads.

 “Vice President Biden supports repealing the Hyde Amendment because health care is a right that should not be dependent on one’s zip code or income,” the page states.
 “And, the public option will cover contraception and a woman’s constitutional right under Roe v.
 Wade.”

 As previously reported, during a vice presidential debate in 2012, Biden, a Roman Catholic, outlined that while he personally believes that life begins at conception, he doesn’t want to “impose” his view on others.

 “Life begins at conception in the Church’s judgment.
 I accept it in my personal life,” he said.
 “I refuse to impose it on equally devout Christians and Muslims and Jews, and I just refuse to impose that on others …”

 “I do not believe that we have a right to tell other people that — women — they can’t control their body.
 It’s a decision between them and their doctor.
 In my view and the Supreme Court, I’m not going to interfere with that,” Biden stated.